IARPRI/django-site-edu/README.md

-This is a django website inspired by self-paced learning tutorials.
+This is a django website about Artificial intelligence (AI) inspired by self-paced learning tutorials.

 The project is developed in Python 3.11.0rc2 and Django 4.1.7.